-Enduring Questions-deadline:September 15,2011
+Enduring Questions-deadline:September 10,2015

-The NEH Enduring Questions grant program supports the development of a new course that will foster intellectual community through the study of an enduring question.
-This course will encourage undergraduates and teachers to grapple with a fundamental question addressed by the humanities,and to join together in a deep and sustained program of reading in order to encounter influential thinkers over the centuries and into the present day.
+The NEH Enduring Questions grant program supports faculty members in the preparation of a new course on a fundamental concern of human life as addressed by the humanities.
+This question-driven course would encourage undergraduates and teachers to join together in a deep and sustained program of reading in order to encounter influential ideas, works, and thinkers over the centuries.

 What is an enduring question?
 The following list is neither prescriptive nor exhaustive but serves to illustrate.
-In addition,please also consider the questions raised in the sample funded projects

-- What is the value of work?
+- What is the source of moral authority?

 - What is evil?

-- What are the origins of the universe?
+- What is the value of education?

 If you have any questions or require additional information,please contact the Office for Research and Sponsored Programs at extension 36810 or via e-mail at firstname.lastname@example.org.